PAMinerva/paminerva.github.io/docs/LearnVulkan/A.02-Matrices.md

 <br>

-# 6 - The determinant of a matrix
+# 6 - Determinant of a matrix

 The determinant of a matrix is closely related to the concept of hypervolume, which represents the measure of length in 1D, area in 2D, and volume in 3D.
 It is important to note that the determinant is only defined for square matrices.
 Now, you may be wondering what it means to have a signed length, area, or volume.
 As mentioned earlier in this tutorial (and as we will formally demonstrate in a subsequent appendix), matrices are associated with transformations, and the sign of the determinant indicates whether a transformation preserves or reverses the orientation of the standard basis vectors.
 In simpler terms, when multiplying (transforming) the standard basis vectors $\mathbf{i}$, $\mathbf{j}$, and $\mathbf{k}$ by a square matrix with a positive determinant, the handedness of the resulting coordinate system remains unchanged. <br>
 Before delving into the calculation of the determinant of a matrix, we first need to introduce the concept of matrix minors.